 Admission to Western Carolina University has become increasingly competitive.
 Each year, the number of applications from first-year prospective students outpaces the number of available spaces in the entering class.
-At the same time, many first-year students make application to multiple institutions so WCU must monitor and balance the number of admission offers throughout the year to ensure that the entering class is filled but not overbooked.
+At the same time, many first-year students apply to multiple institutions, so WCU must monitor and balance the number of admission offers throughout the year to ensure that the entering class is filled, but not overbooked.

 To support a diverse group of entering students and to accommodate as many students as possible (within university mission and resource parameters) who desire to enroll at WCU, several admission paths have been established:

 First-year applicants whose records consistently demonstrate strong evidence that they can and will perform at a competitive level at WCU, as compared with other applicants for the same term, are offered standard admission.
 Standard admission is still conditional on the applicant successfully completing any remaining coursework, fulfilling all minimum course and admission requirements (high school or college courses), and submitting official transcripts prior to enrollment.
 Standard admission notifications begin in the fall as part of the early action period (Nov.
-15 deadline) for students who have submitted required documentation (see Your Records) and continue through both regular action periods (Feb.
-1 and March 1 deadlines) into March are early April.
+15 deadline) for students who have submitted required documentation (see Your Records) and continue through both regular action periods (Jan.
+1 and Feb.
+1 deadlines) into February.

 Applicants who receive standard admission offers and meet one or more of the preliminary assessment credentials that the Honors College has established are referred to the Honors College (One or more of the following criteria is necessary to be considered for Honors College admission: 4.00 or higher weighted cumulative high school GPA; top 10 percent ranking of the high school class; SAT total that exceeds 1870 or ACT composite of 30 or higher).
 The Honors College notifies admitted first-year students of the invitation to join.
 Each year, approximately 10-12 percent of the entering first-year class participates in the Honors College.
 (Note: First-year students who enroll at WCU, complete at least 12 hours of WCU credit, and maintain a WCU GPA of at least a 3.5 will also be invited to join.)